When it comes to earning a college degree, the greatest obstacle can be funding.

 Search for a Named Scholarship

-Bell '52, Honorable Sam B. Fund for Advancement of Legal Advocay
+Bell '52, Honorable Sam H. Fund for Advancement of Legal Advocacy

 When the experience of men and women reflects the higher values of our existence, the law and the practitioner will be elevated to higher levels of both justice and integrity.
 The law lives; it changes; it breathes both hope and despair; it is in constant transition; and this is so because of the minds and experiences of every person engaged in making, interpreting, or enforcing the law, including every attorney and every would-be attorney … and as well as the desires and dreams of the people of this nation.
 This, I think, is why we love it so; for while the law is so deeply rooted in yesterday’s wisdom, it has always accommodated tomorrow’s vision. — Judge Sam H. Bell